 This isn’t about jumping on bandwagons, it’s about understanding what people care about.
 The goal is to take what you’ve learned about your audience’s interests and overlay that with your own knowledge, expertise and strategic business goals – be that “be seen as an authority on wearable healthtech” or “expand our reach into the US market”.
 In doing so you create a Venn diagram, the centre of which is your sweet spot for content creation.

-The first question to answer is what format will your content take.
+The final ‘Resonance’ question to answer is what format will your content take.
 Does your audience prefer written, visual or audio content?
 Long form or short form?
 Digital or in-person?
 Chances are your content will span several options but you’ll most likely major on one, especially if you have a smaller budget.

-Now, what channels are you going to use to find your audience?
+What channels are you going to use to find your audience?
 You could take an inbound approach, creating articles and videos, hosting webinars, sharing posts on social media, and letting your audience come to you.
 You can also optimise your content and get visits through organic SEO.

 Or you could be more proactive, and use advertising, email outreach, industry events.
 You could work with your sales team to create an ABM campaign that targets a list of individuals and companies that you want to build relationships with and send out relevant content depending on their specific needs.